Osiris-Team/Desku/README.md

 - You decide!
 Code your UI in Java or directly in HTML/CSS, or both!
 - Focus on method-chaining and low-code (check out the Statics class).
 - Update the UI asynchronously hassle-free.
-- Contains cross-platform desktop WebView implementation.
+- Contains cross-platform desktop WebView implementation already.
+Android and iOS implementations are provided in the starter repo.

 ### Extensions
 A list of all available extensions can be found [here](https://github.com/topics/desku-extension?o=desc&s=updated).